julienXX/terminal-notifier/README.markdown

 `-sound NAME`

 Play the `NAME` sound when the notification appears.
-Sound names are listed in Sound Preferences.
+Sound names are listed in `/System/Library/Sounds`.

 Use the special `NAME` “default” for the default notification sound.